GERD0GDU/PingPongAI/Docs/en/07-PingPongAI.App.Rules.md

 These rules ensure that `PingPongAI.App` functions both as a playable game and as a reliable AI training environment.

+## Current Status

+You can access the code related to the changes and updates made up to this point in the document via the [v1.0-basic](../../tree/v1.0-basic) tag.

 ## See Also

 - [Home Page](./README.md)